 Cultural identity.
 Songs are an important aspect in keeping alive the stories, beliefs and values of our families and cultures.
 Singing is the ultimate form of storytelling, used long before the printed word to pass on cultural values to younger generations.

 And singing can change the world.
 Throughout history, social change has been led and supported by artists who aren’t afraid to shine the spotlight on difficult social issues.
 Think Bob Dylan, U2, Midnight Oil, The Chicks.
-Singers are also an important component of disaster relief – many artists donate their time to benefit concerts, survivors tell of humming or singing songs to keep their spirits up, and singing, or listening to music, can often help in recognising and healing past trauma.
+Singing is also an important component of disaster relief – many artists donate their time to benefit concerts, survivors tell of humming or singing songs to keep their spirits up, and singing or listening to music can often help in recognising and healing past trauma.

-So the next time you find yourself wondering whether all this is worth it, I encourage you remember everything that singing is.
+So the next time you find yourself wondering whether all your late-night student worries are worth it, I encourage you to reflect on everything that singing is.